aswinantony/count-down-timer/README.md

 # count_down_timer

-App inspired by the news of our baby
+App inspired by the news of our baby.

+This would be first flutter app for the development of an app which will have a count-down-timer showing number of days remaining for due date.

 ## Getting Started